Restructuring proceedings with the debtor in possession

 - the proper preparations must have been made for proceedings;

-- it must be possible for at least 30 percent of the debt to be paid off within two years; and
+- it must be possible for at least 30 percent of the debt to be paid off within two years

 It is also possible to institute such proceedings merely in the event of a risk of insolvency.
 This increases the company's chance of survival.

-If the restructuring plan is not approved by the creditors within 90 days, the court will withdraw the debtor's right of possession and appoint a liquidator.
+The company can be liquidated, if the restructuring plan is not approved by the creditors within 90 days.
+In this case, the court will withdraw the debtor's power of disposal and appoint a liquidator.
 The company may still undergo restructuring without the debtor in possession.

-However, they will no longer have access to their assets and the proceedings will turn into bankruptcy proceedings (whereby this change of status also appears on the online insolvency register) if:
+Moreover, the court will withdraw access to their assets and the proceedings will turn into bankruptcy proceedings (whereby this change of status also appears on the online insolvency register) if: